-The YPHTT was created to work alongside inpatient units, and allowed Brookside to offer Tier 4 CAMHS provision in homes, therefore acting as a bridge between inpatient services and community services.
+The YPHTT was created to work alongside the Brookside inpatient wards, and allowed Brookside to offer tier 4 CAMHS provision in homes, therefore acting as a bridge between inpatient services and community services.

-The YPHTT is available 24 hours a day, 365 days a year and can support up to 12 service users at any one time.
+The YPHTT covers four London boroughs and is available 24 hours a day, 365 days a year.
 The service acts to prevent inpatient admission and can facilitate early discharge of young people back into the community.

 Since the YPHTT opened in 2016, outcomes were: